Pinnacle-Technology-Inc/Morelia/docs/source/getting_started.rst

 ================
 Installation 💽
 ================

+**If you are looking to contribute to Morelia, please see the documentation for :doc:`setting up a development environment </develop>`.**

 With our environment set up, we can now continue on our journey and install Morelia!
 Morelia can be installed one of two ways:

 * From the `Python Package Index (PyPI) (recommended) <https://pypi.org/>`_